 Local Authorities under the Policy, play a more active role in disaster management.
 The Agency is obliged to communicate with them to enhance practical partnership with the authorities in order to improve disaster risk reduction and disaster management in general, through effective utilisation of available resources, enforcement of the byelaws related to disaster risk reduction activities and other initiatives in their jurisdictions.
-Every local authority (including county, urban, town, municipal and city council) is required to have a Disaster Management Committee chaired by the Mayor or Chairman of the relevant council, and the members of that committees of that council.
+Every local authority (including county, urban, town, municipal and city council) is required to have a Disaster Management Committee chaired by the Mayor or Chairman of the relevant council, and the members of that committee are the respective chairmen of the other committees of that council.